Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Preliminaries and notation

 While we follow the terminology of \cite{drusvyatskiy2015transversality}, this property has other names in the literature, such as \textit{strong regularity} \cite{hesse2013nonconvex} and \textit{linearly regular intersection} \cite{lewis2009local}.
 See also \cite{kruger2018set}.

-The `quality' of the intersection of two sets at a point can also be described quantitatively:
+The `quality' of the intersection of two sets at a point $\bar{x}$ can also be quantified:

-This value lies in $[0,1]$ and generalises the cosine of the angle between two linear subspaces.
-The following lemmas show the relationship between $\cos(A,B,\overline{x})$ and transversality; neither of the results is new (see \cite{lewis2009local, phan2016linear}), but we present their proofs for completeness.
+This value lies in the interval $[0,1]$ and generalises the cosine of the angle between two linear subspaces.
+The following lemmas reveal the relationship between $\cos(A,B,\bar{x})$ and transversality; find their proofs in \cite{lewis2009local, phan2016linear}.